Jesse Baird: Disappearance and death

 Baird and his partner Luke Davies, aged 29, were last seen on the evening of 18 February 2024.
 Baird was scheduled to umpire an AFL pre-season practice match between and on 20 February.
 However, he did not arrive.

 On 21 February, bloodied clothes, a phone, credit cards, keys, and an $8,000 watch belonging to Davies were found in a skip in Cronulla.
 Police subsequently attended Baird's home in Paddington where they found upended furniture, a large quantity of blood, and a projectile and casing that allegedly matched a police firearm.

 Police alleged Baird and Davies were killed on the morning of 19 February.
 Shouting and gunshots were heard from the residence, and a 000 emergency phone call was made on Davies' phone, in which the operator heard a man shouting "get out, get out" before the call was disconnected.
 A police car was dispatched but drove down the street without stopping at Baird's house.

 On 23 February, New South Wales police officer Senior Constable Beaumont Lamarre-Condon, aged 28 and known as Beau Lamarre, handed himself in to Bondi Police Station and was charged with two counts of murder.
 Investigators allege Lamarre's crimes followed months of "predatory behaviour” towards Baird, with whom witnesses report Lamarre had falsely claimed to be in a relationship.
-Lamarre-Condon was remanded in custody to appear in court in late April.
+Lamarre was remanded in custody to appear in court in late April.
 Lamarre purchased two surfboard bags, the same type in which the victims' bodies were later found; one on 17 February two days before the killings and one on the afternoon of 19 February.
 He rented a white Toyota HiAce van from Mascot at 9:30 pm on 19 February.
 It was seen in Lambton on 22 February before being abandoned in Grays Point.
 Police alleged that the van was used to transport the bodies of Baird and Davies.

 On 27 February, Baird and Davies' bodies were found on a property in Bungonia, New South Wales, near Goulburn, following information from the accused.

+In October 2025 Lamarre pleaded not guilty to the charge, with the trial set for September 2026.
+On 29 April 2026, Lamarre's mother Coleen was charged with an act to pervert the course of justice for allegedly attempting to influence a key witness to change their evidence.